gohugoio/hugo/content/en/functions/lang.Merge.md

 ---
 title: lang.Merge
-description: "Merge missing translations from other languages."
+description: Merge missing translations from other languages.
 categories: [functions]
-keywords: [multilingual]
 menu:
   docs:
     parent: functions
-signature: ["lang.Merge FROM TO"]
+keywords: []
+namespace: lang
-relatedfuncs: []
+relatedFuncs: []
-comments:
+signature:
+  - lang.Merge FROM TO
 ---

 As an example: